swethaag/ApexPlus-Technologies-scenario-Assignment/README.md

 -In Add Scenario user can add scenario name and Time and also it as a Reset button and Go back button which is used to go to Home.

 -In All Scenario all the given inputs will display and there will be a edit option, Add Vehicle and delete by row and delete all.
+If you click on Delete All if will a confirmation popup and if you click ok it will delete all the given values.

 -In Add vehicle all the scenario Ids will display in Scenario List Dropdown and there are input fields Vehicle name, Speed, Position X, position Y and Direction(Towards, Backwards, Upwards and Downwards).